Another shooting in Seattle protest zone leaves 1 wounded

-SEATTLE (AP) - At least one person was wounded, police said, in what was the second shooting in Seattle’s protest zone in less than 48 hours.
+SEATTLE (AP) - One person was wounded in what was the second shooting in Seattle’s protest zone in less than 48 hours, police said.

 The shooting happened late Sunday night in the area near Seattle’s downtown that is known as CHOP, for “Capitol Hill Occupied Protest,” police tweeted, adding that one person was at a hospital with a gunshot wound.